sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 In this study, I analyze the success rate and peak performance of drafted NBA players with draft age as the primary sorting mechanism.
 Further effects of what pick number the player is drafted at (a measure of talent) are also analyzed.
 Here are some of the takeaways:

-- 75% of drafted NBA players turn out to be positive players within three seasons
+- 75% of drafted NBA players turn out to be positive players within three seasons.
 - I see a high bust potential of very young players drafted in the mid to late lottery.
-- On average, older drafted players (22,23 year-olds) are less productive than younger drafted players, but draft position matters for the age comparison.
+- On average, older drafted players (22-23 year-olds) are less productive than younger drafted players, but draft position matters for the age comparison.
 - Older players drafted at picks 1-5 have an 80% success rate, while those drafted at picks 6-15 have a 70% success rate, similar to players drafted at other ages at those picks.

 > This means that older drafted players have a pathway to be successful, especially if they are talented enough to be drafted in the lottery.
-Hence,  a simple, exclusive bias toward younger players does not always bear out
+Hence,  a simple, exclusive bias toward younger players does not always bear out.

 I want to thank [Crow](https://twitter.com/bballstrategy), [Kostya Medvedovsky](https://twitter.com/kmedved), and [Krishna Narsu](https://twitter.com/knarsu3), whose discussions and inputs were valuable to this study.
 Thank you for reading, and any feedback is appreciated.
 You can reach me on Twitter at [@SravanNBA](https://twitter.com/SravanNBA).
 Retweets and other forms of sharing this article are welcome and appreciated.